Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 ![Lighthouse render-blocking resources](assets/images/readme/1-lh.png)

+- Serve images in next-gen formats;

+I tried changing my image to a different format as suggested however, changing using JPEG format gave a black background by default and WebP was accessible on less browsers.
+Therefore I have kept my image in a PNG format.

 - Eliminate render-blocking resources and unused CSS;

 Using the Coverage tab in Chrome DevTools I identified that the main file linked to these issues was the Bootstrap CSS (See screenshot below).
-As this is a third-party file I have chosen to not to act on this.
+As this is a third-party file and isn't causing noticable restrictions to my site I have chosen to not to act on this.

 ![Lighthouse coverage](assets/images/readme/lh-2.png)